elben/elben.github.io/site/pencil/tutorials/01-getting-started.markdown

                      , pencil
 ```

-Now, we're going to add some files.
+Now we're going to add some source files.
 First, let's make a new directory called
-`site`, that will contain all of our website's HTML, Markdown and CSS files.
+`site/`, that will contain all of our website's HTML, Markdown and CSS files.

 ```
 mkdir site